Public Service Virginia (VA) Rank #14 of 50

 90th Percentile $110,240

 The largest employment areas for police officers in Virginia include Virginia Beach, Norfolk, Richmond, and Arlington.
-Salaries in major metro areas may be higher due to increased demand and cost of living.
+Salaries vary by city based on local cost of living and demand.

 How to Become a Police Officer in Virginia